vseryakov/backendjs/README.md

         bkjs run-backend

-* To start node.js shell with backendjs loaded and initialized

-        bksh

 * Documentation is always available when the backend Web server is running at http://localhost:8000/doc.html

 * Go to http://localhost:8000/api.html for the Web console to test API requests.